AlCalzone/ioBroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### __WORK IN PROGRESS__
+* **BREAKING:** Node.js `v12.22.2` is now the minimum

+Upgraded to `zwave-js` version `8.1.1`.
+Notable changes include:
+* **BREAKING:** User codes are no longer queried during the interview.
+They need to be queried manually on demand (not implemented yet).
+* **BREAKING:** Reworked how endpoints and lifeline associations are handled.
+This solves reporting issues with many devices, but after a re-interview state IDs may change and some previously working devices may no longer report correctly.
+Please create an issue for every device that is affected by this.
+* Some config parameters now correctly offer `0/1` as options instead of `0/-1`
+* Fixed a bug where the cache file could be corrupted during a shutdown
+* Support for Security S2

 ### 1.10.4 (2021-08-07)
 * Fixed a bug where the daily config update check would cause a lot of internet traffic for an hour